wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 Note: This script was updated later on to include overlapping genes.
 See [here](https://github.com/cgrootcrego/Tillandsia-compgenomics/tree/main/Annotation/Gene_curation/overlapping_genes) for more info on these overlapping genes.

-Mean and median coverage were then computed per gene and compiled into a table containing also orthology information with the script `script_calculate_mediancov_add_info.py`
+Mean and median coverage were then computed per gene and compiled into a table containing also orthology information with the script `script_calculate_mediancov_add_info.py`:

+   python script_calculate_mediancov_add_ortho-info.py Tfas_genemodel_assessment/CovDepth_Tfas_ortholog_regions.fromgff.edited.txt Tfas_genemodel_assessment/curated_Tfas_orthologues.txt > computed_lengths_cov.txt

+The file `computed_lengths_cov.txt` records the length of the vector of coverage entries for each gene.
+This was a way for me to make sure the script was recording the full length of overlapping genes.